 Oregon Clean Fuels Program: A Guide

-Oregon’s Clean Fuels Program (CFP) was implemented in 2016 as a method of reducing greenhouse gas emissions from the transportation sector.
+Oregon’s Clean Fuels Program (CFP) was implemented in 2016 to reduce greenhouse gas emissions from the transportation sector.
 The program incentivizes the transition to low-carbon and alternative fuel vehicles in commercial transportation by requiring fuel suppliers to reduce the carbon intensity (CI) of their fuels and allowing owners of electric vehicle (EV) chargers and electric material handling equipment (MHE) to earn rebates for their reduced fuel emissions.
+This article provides an overview of Oregon’s Clean Fuels Program, including its goals and impacts, and how EV charger owners can take advantage of rebate opportunities.

 The Purpose of the Clean Fuels Program

+Oregon's Clean Fuels Program (CFP) was implemented as a method of reducing greenhouse gas (GHG) emissions from the state’s transportation sector, which currently accounts for approximately 40% of Oregon’s GHG emissions.
+Under the CFP, Oregon aims to reduce the carbon intensity of transportation fuels by 10% of 2015 levels by 2025, 20% by 2030, and 37% by 2035.
 The CFP uses market-based incentives to promote the use of cleaner transportation fuels throughout the state, including electric, renewable diesel, and hydrogen as transportation fuels.
 Under the CFP, fuel suppliers are required to reduce the CI of their fuels to meet annual targets.
-Suppliers of low-carbon and alternative fuels can generate credits for their reduced emissions, which can be sold to regulated fuel suppliers.
+Suppliers of low-carbon and alternative fuels can generate credits for their reduced emissions, which they can sell to regulated fuel suppliers.
 Through this system, owners of electric equipment like forklifts and transportation refrigeration units and owners of electric vehicle charging stations can earn additional revenue through their reduced emissions.
+Read more: What Are Energy Rebate Programs?

 Who Is Eligible to Earn Credits?